austinzheng/austinzheng.github.io/_posts/2015-01-02-swift-generics-pt-1.md

 {% highlight swift %}
 func swap<T>(inout a: T, inout b: T)
 {% endhighlight %}

+This sort of programming technique is known more formally as [*parametric polymorphism*][link-ppoly].
+In parametric polymorphism, a function is written so that it can apply the same basic operations to its input values no matter what types the inputs are.

+There are other forms of polymorphism as well; these include *ad-hoc polymorphism*, where a function or operator is overloaded so, for example, `==` compares integers differently than it compares strings, and *inclusion polymorphism*, where you can use a subclass of `Foo` anywhere you'd ordinarily use a `Foo`.

 ### So, their purpose is? ###